will-lancer/will-lancer.github.io/README.md

 I will author some handouts and general teaching materials in the future, and will post them here for free.

+## Notes
+I will post my notes here as I make them.
+Note (tehe) that I take notes in a different way than most; I use mind-maps to learn content, and then make LaTeX notes to store problem-solving strategies and interesting facts (aka things that I might forget after not seeing a subject for a while).
+Coming by the end of Fall 2024
+are:
+   * Classical mechanics; notes and mind-map.
+   * Electromagnetism; notes and mind-map.
+   * Algebra; notes and mind-map.
+   * Quantum; notes and mind-map

 ### Coming soon
 Here are some planned projects:
  * A "graduate version" of Kevin Zhou's [handouts](https://knzhou.github.io/#teaching);